Skip to content

 FICA espresso Olive oil cake Cured olive cookies Eggies and flatbreads Espresso cream and cocktails

 Food is not an afterthought here.
-Official menus and city coverage both point to the same recurring pattern: the olive oil cake is the signature, but the broader baking program is part of the shop's identity, with cookies, buns, cakes, frittata, sandwiches, and snacky savory items giving the room more depth than a straight espresso bar.
+The olive oil cake is the signature, but the broader baking and savory side is part of the shop's identity too, with cured olive cookies, flatbreads, eggies, sandwiches, and other snacky things giving the room more depth than a straight espresso bar.
 That breadth is why the stop works equally well for a fast cortado-and-cake visit or a slightly longer catch-up that drifts into evening drinks.

 The feel